ahmdtaha/simsiam/README.md

 For example if a machine has four GPUs, and user sets world_size=3 and base_gpu=1, the model will be trained on the 2nd, 3rd and 4th GPUs.

 The code logs the training progress in two files
-* train_X.log -- assuming base_gpu=X -- contains text log of the training progress.
+* train_X.log: Assuming base_gpu=X, the file contains text log of the training progress.
 There are sample log files inside ./sample_runs dir.
-These are incomplete runs.
+These are complete/incomplete runs.
-* exp_name.csv -- This csv files keep track of the KNN accuracy at each `--test_interval`
+* exp_name.csv: This csv file keeps track of the KNN accuracy at each `--test_interval`
 ## Release History
 * 1.0.0
     * First commit on 8 Jan 2021